nhu313/blog/getting-started-with-elixir.md

 Note:
 When I say run, it means I ran the command in the terminal.
 It's often depicted with `$`.
+When I say run test, I mean in the command line, type `mix test`.
 When I edit a file, I will specify which file on the first line with a comment, e.g. `#test/roman_numeral_test.exs`.
 This means in the `test` directory, I edited the `roman_numeral_test.exs` file.

 Create a new project call roman_numeral